La Center School District Logo

 Anaphylaxis Prevention And Response

 Anaphylaxis is a life-threatening allergic reaction that may involve systems of the entire body.
-Anaphylaxis is a medical emergency that requires immediate medical treatment and follow-up care by an allergist/immunologist.
+Anaphylaxis is a medical emergency that requires immediate medical treatment and may require follow-up care by an allergist/immunologist.

 Even with the district’s best efforts, staff and parents/guardians need to be aware that it is not possible to achieve a completely allergen-free environment.
-However, the district will take precautions to reduce the risk of a student with a history of anaphylaxis coming into contact with the offending allergen in school.
+However, the district will take reasonable precautions to reduce the risk of exposure to allergens for students with a history of anaphylaxis.

-The district will maintain at designated school locations a supply of epinephrine auto injectors based on the number of students enrolled at the school.
-Undesignated epinephrine auto injectors must be obtained with a prescription in the name of the school by a licensed health professional within the scope of their prescribing authority and must be accompanied by a standing order protocol for their administration.
+The district will maintain at designated school locations a supply of epinephrine (auto injectors or nasal spray) based on the number of students enrolled at the school.
+Undesignated epinephrine must be obtained with a prescription in the name of the school by a licensed health professional within the scope of their prescribing authority and must be accompanied by a standing order protocol for their administration.
+Prescriptions and standing orders may be obtained through a statewide standing order from the Secretary of Health or a designee.

-In the event a student with a current prescription for an epinephrine auto injector on file at the school experiences an anaphylactic event, the school nurse or designated trained school personnel may use the school supply of epinephrine auto injectors to respond if the student’s supply is not immediately available.
-In the event a student with a current prescription for epinephrine on file with the school or a student with undiagnosed anaphylaxis experiences an anaphylactic event, the school nurse may utilize the school supply of epinephrine to respond under the standing order protocol according to RCW 28A.210.380 and RCW 28A.210.383.
+In the event a student with a current prescription for epinephrine on file at the school experiences an anaphylactic event, the school nurse or designated trained school personnel may use the school supply of epinephrine to respond if the student’s supply is not immediately available.
+In the event a student without a current prescription for epinephrine on file with the school or a student with undiagnosed anaphylaxis experiences an anaphylactic event, the school nurse may utilize the school supply of epinephrine to respond under the standing order protocol according to RCW 28A.210.380 and RCW 28A.210.383.

 The superintendent will establish procedures to support this policy and to ensure:

-1. Rescue protocol in cases of suspected anaphylaxis will follow OSPI’s Guidelines for the Care of Students with Anaphylaxis (2009);
+1. Rescue protocol in cases of suspected anaphylaxis will follow OSPI’s current Guidelines for the Care of Students with Anaphylaxis;

 2. A simple and standardized format for emergency care plans is utilized;

-3. A protocol is in place to ensure emergency care plans are current and completed
+3. A protocol is in place to ensure emergency care plans are current, completed and distributed to appropriate staff;

-6. Each school’s supply of epinephrine auto injectors, if any, is maintained pursuant to manufacturer’s instructions and district medication policy and procedures.
+• Each school’s supply of epinephrine is maintained pursuant to manufacturer’s instructions and district medication policy and procedures.

 Cross References: